 Prerequisite: MATH 441 which may be taken concurrently.

 - Math 331 Mathematics of Compound Interest (Offered once a year)

 A mathematical treatment of measurements of interest and discount, present values, equations of value, basic annuities, more general annuities, amortization and sinking funds, bonds and other securities, yield rates, the term structure of interest rates, duration, convexity and immunization..
 This course covers SOA Exam FM material.

 Prerequisite: Math 152 Calculus II

-- Math 332 Seminar in Financial Math (Offered in Spring)
+- Math 332 Seminar in Financial Math (Offered once a year)